holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/08_broken_fsms/lesson_plan_day_1.md

 - Walk through `working_fsm.py`
     - Show schema
     - Show me running it
-    - Have them create the json version for a particular FSM
+    - Talk through the output and what is going on
 - Walk through `broken_fsm.py`
     - https://gitlab.ucls.uchicago.edu/erizzi/broken-fsm
     - Explain the exercise